Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

-Recall, the aim is to determine the cost-optimal operation of the P2H system that minimizes the expected total costs over a finite planning horizon $T>0$ from the purchase of grid electricity and the revenues from the sale of WT overproduction, taking into account the fluctuating wind energy supply and electricity prices.
-To derive the mathematical formulation of this optimization problem in form of an MDP in Section \ref{sec:StochasticOptimalControlProblem}, we describe in the following the details of (i) state and control variables, (ii) additional system variables and operational constraints, (iii) state and control constraints, and (iv) the operational cost functions.
+Recall, the aim is to determine the cost-optimal operation of the P2H system that minimizes the expected total costs over a finite planning horizon $\Hor>0$ from the purchase of grid electricity and the revenues from the sale of WT overproduction, taking into account the uncertainty of the fluctuating wind energy supply and electricity prices.
+To derive the mathematical formulation of this optimization problem in form of an MDP in Section \ref{sec:StochasticOptimalControlProblem}, we describe in the following the details of state and control variables, additional system variables and operational constraints.